 Quakers never cared much for music, but the city has nonetheless musically flourished into international fame.
 At the same time, quarrels and internal battles have also been world class.

 According to an old Quaker joke, the Holy Trinity consists of the fatherhood of God, the brotherhood of man, and the neighborhood of Philadelphia.

 Haddonfield is a bit of a secret.
 It's Philadelphia's "Main Line, East"

 New topic 2018-07-18 17:26:16 description

 Spoken messages at an unprogrammed meeting, like ringtones of a carillon, are followed by persisting vibrations of varying intensity.
 Care must be taken, no matter how pure the next message may be, to preserve harmony with the ring decay of the tone it has just followed.
 Not too soon, not too unrelated.

 Overly long delays between messages may be discordant, breaking up the tune unless the message is harmonious.
 Lacking a tune, the messages fall apart.
 A silence of even longer length may restore the tune for a gathered meeting, or the next speaker may gently rebuke the interrupter.
 Sometimes the difference is distinguishable only when you know the personalities.
 A meeting without a tune is a disappointment, pointing toward individual experience instead of group unity.
-But a death or other catastrophe can have its message destroyed by trite commentary.
+But death or other catastrophes can have its message destroyed by trite commentary.
 Rising above triteness can be one way a "weighty" meeting rises above its rank to demonstrate the fearlessness of leadership; failing to rise to an occasion is a way of demonstrating ordinariness.